 If you want your team to work together they need to “talk the same work language” – and I don’t mean switching to English!!!

-Centralize their work on a single management platform, this will give them a “shared language” to communicate and work.
+Centralize their work on a single test management platform, this will give them a “shared language” to communicate and work.

 - The platform should be accessible and comfortable to all members on all sites.
-Make sure that things like accessibility and response time will not make it frustrating to work for testers on remote locations.
+Make sure that things like accessibility and response time will not make it frustrating to work for testers in remote locations.

-- The idea of the platform is for all teams to work in a similar fashion, so it should accommodate the methodology of all teams and be customizable to needs of all.
+- The idea of the platform is for all teams to work in a similar fashion, so it should accommodate the methodology of all teams and be customizable to the needs of all.

 - Organize the information in ways that will let all engineers access the information from all the teams and be able to leverage it for their own work.

 Once you are working on a single platform find ways to encourage people to access and use the information from the other teams.
-This will help team to relate to one another and will trigger a direct feedback process between the teams.
+This will help the team to relate to one another and will trigger a direct feedback process between the teams.

 Tip No 5